pmarathe25/Project-Vyasa/CONTRIBUTING.md

 ... (more verses)
 ```

-For example, consider the following example input text, given here in IAST:
+For example, consider the following example input text, given here in IAST,
+from some hypothetical work titled `vacana`:
 ```
 nara eva gacchati
 ```